nqtronix/fifofast/README.md

 ## Introduction
-First-In-First-Out (FIFO) buffers are one of the most used data structures, especially on micro controllers (MCUs) to handle read time data input/output.
-Although there are countless of implementations, there wasn't a single one that is well optimized for MCUs.
+First-In-First-Out (FIFO) buffers are one of the most used data structures, especially on micro controllers (MCUs) to handle data input/output in real time.
+Although there are countless of implementations, there wasn't a single one that is well optimized for entry level MCUs.

 **fifofast** was specifically designed to consume as little CPU time and SRAM as possible, while providing more versatility and features than typical implementations.
-It is ideally suited to buffer serial data, ADC measurement results or other data of any kind.
+It is ideally suited to buffer serial data, ADC measurement results or arbitrary data shared between differnt time critical functions.

 <br>